|Michael A. Pistillo, M.B.A.

 Also attended leadership school for the military and was

-stationed at the 256th Armory in Parma.
+assigned to the 256th Armory in Parma.

 Patrick J. Ginley III, MPAS, PA-C, RN, Major